CARTAvis/carta-controller/docs/src/step_by_step.rst

             sudo apt-get install g++ make build-essential libpam0g-dev

         .. note::

-            The ``carta-backend`` package is updated with every stable CARTA release.
-If you would like to install the latest **beta** version of CARTA, or to receive beta release updates as well as stable release updates in the future, please install the ``carta-backend-beta`` package instead:
+            The packages in the main PPA are updated with every stable CARTA release.
+If you would like to install the latest **beta** version of CARTA, or to receive beta release updates as well as stable release updates in the future, please use the alternate ``preview`` PPA instead:

             .. code-block:: shell

+                # Add CARTA preview PPA
+                sudo add-apt-repository ppa:cartavis-team/carta-preview
-                sudo apt-get install carta-backend-beta
+                sudo apt-get update

-            These packages cannot be installed simultaneously, as they use the same install locations.
-If you install one, you will automatically be prompted to uninstall the other.
+            Multiple versions of the backend package and its CASA dependency cannot be installed simultaneously.
+If you would like to install the release and beta backends in parallel on the same system, we recommend that you use containers.

             Make sure that you install the matching controller version (using the ``beta`` tag).